I am not accepting new patients.

 The best number to reach me is 908-673-7213.

-Senior Integrated Behavioral Health Clinician Elizabeth Nikol, MA, MSW, LCSW, ACT, has expertise in depression, anxiety, adjustment disorder, grief, adjustment to cancer diagnosis, weight loss issues, relationship conflicts, anger management, work issues, and stress management.
-She is a consultant for primary care patients who need guidance on behavioral health options to help manage emotional issues.
-In addition to her position at Summit Medical Group, Ms. Nikol is a support group leader for Summit Medical Group Breast Center patients who have been newly diagnosed with breast cancer or managing issues of survival.
+Elizabeth Nikol, MA, MSW, LCSW, ACT, Supervisor of Behavioral Health Integration currently oversees a staff of clinicians providing integrated and collaborative behavioral health in primary care, pediatrics and oncology.
+She has clinical expertise in depression, anxiety, adjustment to various health conditions, grief, weight loss issues, relationship conflicts, work issues, and stress management.
+She continues to consult in primary care on patients who need guidance on behavioral health options to help manage emotional issues.
+In addition to her position at Summit Medical Group, Ms. Nikol is a support group leader for Summit Medical Group Breast Center patients who are managing issues of survival.
 Her support groups include counseling, resources, and referrals.

-Ms. Nikol is a member of the Academy of Cognitive Therapy, Association for Behavioral and Cognitive Therapies, and New Jersey Association of Cognitive Behavioral Therapists.
-She is working toward her doctorate in behavioral health.
+Ms. Nikol is a member of the Academy of Cognitive Therapy, Association for Behavioral and Cognitive Therapies, New Jersey Association of Cognitive Behavioral Therapists and the International Association for Doctors of Behavioral Health.
+She completed her Doctor of Behavioral Health degree in 2017, with a specialty in Primary Care.

 After extensive first-hand experience with colleagues who lost friends and family members in the World Trade Center disaster, Ms. Nikol was inspired to "...enter a career in which I could help people heal and live mindfully."
 While working as a therapist, she learned that even small positive changes can make a big difference in her patients' abilities to function well, feel better, and improve and maintain their health.
 Her approach to counseling in the primary care setting includes focus on the patient as a whole and mind/body connection for achieving overall health and wellness.